apache/ozone-site/docs/08-developer-guide/04-project/02-release-guide.md

     - The git hash of the last commit the release was built on.
 7. Run the upgrade compatibility acceptance tests by running `test.sh` from the `compose/upgrade` directory in the extracted release tarball.
     :::note
-    The `test.sh` file committed to the master branch only checks upgrade compatiblity against the last released Ozone version to save build time.
+    The `test.sh` file committed to the master branch only checks upgrade compatibility against the last released Ozone version to save build time.
 Compatibility with all past versions should be checked by uncommenting all `run_test` lines in the `test.sh` file before running it.
 This test matrix may take a long time to run, so it might be better to run it on GitHub Actions instead of locally.
     :::

 ### Upload the Artifacts to Dev Staging